Joe-Hu-Chat/C-basics/00_gdb_debug.md

    - `tui layout asm` - To Display assembly
    - `tui disable` - To leave TUI mode

+If the TUI display gets garbled, you can often fix it by running the `refresh` command or pressing `Ctrl+L`.

 ## GDB server

 On target machine: